bahp/pyAMR/docs/source/usage/introduction.rst

 for the misuse of antimicrobials are complex and multifaceted, a number of factors have been described and investigated.
 At the individual level, physicians often prioritise the management of the patient being treated, paying little regard to the long-term consequences of overusing antimicrobials.
-Moreover, the majority of antimicrobials are prescribed by individuals who are not experts in infection management and may have limited understanding of antimicrobials and the potential consequences of AMR.
+Moreover, the majority of antimicrobials are prescribed by individuals who are not experts in infection management and may have limited understanding of antimicrobials and the potential consequences of AMR.